-&lt;sup>141 Mike Parker Pearson, The Archaeology of Death and Burial (College Station: Texas A&M University Press, 1999), 11: "grave goods may prepare the dead for the other world but equally they may serve to prevent them from remaining in the world of living or simply ensure a good send-off."
+140 Mike Parker Pearson, The Archaeology of Death and Burial (College Station: Texas A&M University Press, 1999), 11: "grave goods may prepare the dead for the other world but equally they may serve to prevent them from remaining in the world of living or simply ensure a good send-off.".

-number of bronze weapons varies in different tombs: if the burial goods contain many weapons, as Wang argues, the owner could be a warrior; otherwise, if only several weapons are found, the owner could be an artisan, regardless of the gender.
+as Wang argues, the owner could be a warrior; otherwise, if only several weapons are found, the owner could be an artisan, regardless of the gender.